 The problems we face are systemic, and so the changes we need to make are complex and interconnected.
 Many of the critical analyses and policy prescriptions that will be part of the new paradigm are already out there.
 Our aim is to communicate them more clearly, and more widely.

-Green House Think Tank is currently compiling feedback on the the ways that Greens approached the 2024 General Election in the context of our current ecological and social predicament.
+Green House Think Tank is currently compiling feedback on the ways that Greens approached the 2024 General Election in the context of our current ecological and social predicament.

 Jonathan Essex speaks at the Greener Jobs Alliance AGM about why green jobs plans need different politics and economics.